The concept for Midway Crossing envisions a 15-year build out plan comprising four phases of construction for 170+ acres.

 The Long Island Innovation Zone (I-Zone), which is a component of the CLI initiative, serves as part of the solution to the “brain drain” problem Long Island has been experiencing for several years.
 The I-Zone plan suggests investment in growing Long Island’s innovation economy, enabling Suffolk County to attract and retain young people and high-paying jobs.
 It will also expand the tax base to help lessen the tax burden for all residents.
 Development in Ronkonkoma is a critical component of the I-Zone as well as the overall CLI plan due to its unprecedented intermodal connections and potential to bolster the county’s innovation economy.

 CLI also integrates seamlessly with the Long Island Railroad’s (LIRR) billions of dollars of investment for the Double Track, Third Track, and East Side Access projects.
-Residents in Suffolk County will soon have the ability to reach the east side of Manhattan more quickly and easily.
+Residents in Suffolk County now have the ability to reach the east side of Manhattan more quickly and easily.
 Similarly, with increased frequency, companies on Long Island will be able to draw more talent from the NYC pool.
 Development at Ronkonkoma leverages these historic transportation investments to establish an economic and recreational hub while also connecting crucial regional transportation assets.

 Get Involved